 Sort Order Mode of Outreach Target of Outreach Summary of response/attendance Summary of comments received Summary of comments not accepted and reasons URL (If applicable)

 1 Community Needs Non- The survey was Respondents For the purposes of the No longer active

 Survey targeted/broad accessed by 158 ranked seven areas Community Needs

 community respondents.
 This of community Survey, all responsive

 represents 0.37% of needs by priority answers were

 the City's total and listed their top accepted.

 estimated three concerns via

 population.
 Of the free response.
 The

 respondents, 80% top needs

 indicated they are identified were

-residents of the City. services for youth
+residents of the City. services for youth,

-Other respondents and mental health,
+Other respondents mental health

-included non-for- crime, the need for
+included non-for- services, crime, the

-profit service improved
+profit service need for improved

 providers who work infrastructure,

 with residents of the economic

 City and elected development

 officials. related to business

 attraction and job

 creation/retention,

 and housing which

 includes

 rehabilitation, fair

 housing

 enforcement and

-affordable housing.
+25 affordable housing.

 Sort Order Mode of Outreach Target of Outreach Summary of response/attendance Summary of comments received Summary of comments not accepted and reasons URL (If applicable)

-2 Fair Housing Non-English The survey was Of 175 responses, For the purposes of the No longer active
+2 Community Needs Non-English The survey was Of 175 responses, For the purposes of the No longer active

 Survey Speaking - Specify accessed by 183 43 or 25% indicated Fair Housing Survey, all

 other language: people.
 Not everyone they had responsive answers

 Spanish answered all experienced were accepted.

 questions.
 The survey discrimination in

 Non- resulted in a net of housing.
 In terms of

 targeted/broad 33 qualified the basis of

-community answers/data. discrimination, 33
+community answers/data. discrimination, 33 21

 responses listed 38

 incidents indicating

 some respondents

 experienced more

 than one incident

 of discrimination.

 No respondents

 indicated they had

 filed complaints.

-Although only 33
+Although only 33 ,

 people reported

 experiencing

 discrimination, 95

 respondents

 indicated they

 believe significant

 barriers to fair

 housing exist in the

-ı community.
+community.

-Sort Order Mode of Outreach Target of Outreach Summary of Summary of Summary of comments URL (If applicable)
+Sort Order Mode of Outreach Target of Outreach Summary of response/attendance Summary of comments received Summary of comments not accepted and reasons URL (If applicable)

-response/attendance comments received not accepted

-and reasons

-3 Newspaper Ad Non- A press release
+3 Newspaper Ad Non- A press release No comments were N/A

-targeted/broad regarding the
+targeted/broad regarding the received during the

-community publication of the
+community publication of the 30-day comment

-Draft of the 2020-
+Draft of the 2020- period.

 2024 CDBG

 Consolidated Plan

 and 2020 Action Plan

 was distributed to all

 local media outlets to

 advise residents of

 the availability of the

 plans for review, and

 the opportunity to

 make comments

 prior to approval by

 City Council and

 submission to HUD.

-Sort Order Mode of Outreach Target of Outreach Summary of response/attendance Summary of comments received Summary of comments not accepted and reasons URL (If applicable)
+Sort Order Mode of Outreach Target of Outreach Summary of response/attendance Summary of comments received Summary of comments not accepted URL (If applicable)

+and reasons

-4 Internet Outreach Non- The City provided
+4 Internet Outreach Non- The City provided No comments were N/A

-targeted/broad information about
+targeted/broad information about received during the

-community the publication of the
+community the publication of the 30-day comment

-Draft of the 2020-
+Draft of the 2020- period.

 2024 CDBG

 Consolidated Plan

 and 2020 Action Plan

 via Facebook and

 Twitter to advise

 residents of the

 availability of the

 plans for review and

 the opportunity to

 make comments

 prior to approval by

 City Council and

 submission to HUD.

-5 Internet Outreach Non- The City posted the www.cityofdekalb.com
+5 Internet Outreach Non- The City posted the No written N/A www.cityofdekalb.com

-targeted/broad draft of the 2020-
+targeted/broad draft of the 2020- comments were

-community 2024 CDBG
+community 2024 CDBG received during the

-Consolidated Plan
+Consolidated Plan 30-day comment

-and 2020 Action Plan
+and 2020 Action Plan period.

 on the City website

 for review and

 comment.